SetMatchGames/squad/CONTRIBUTING.md

  - [Contact us](#Contact-us)

 ## Introduction
-Before contributing, you should be familiar with [Squad](README.md) and its architecture (needs link) and have a clear idea of what you're trying to achieve.
+Before contributing, you should be familiar with [Squad and its architecture](README.md) and have a clear idea of what you're trying to achieve.

 If you're not sure what type of contribution to make, you can look through unaddressed github issues or join our [Discord](https://discord.gg/AKnbAe9) and ask for ideas.
 We'll be happy to give you something to do!